nigel-gott/class_switch/README.md

   sub-type.
-- The ability to switch over multiple different base classes, resulting in switchers which have case statements for every possible combination of sub types.
+- The ability to switch over multiple different base classes, resulting in switchers which have case statements for every possible combination of sub-types.
 Super useful when used with the Bloc library!
 - Highly customizable code generation via annotation options with multiple different configurable DSLs to match your usage and make the generated code as readable as possible.

 # Important Caveats:
-* When annotating a base class all of it's subclasses must be in the same file as or included via the part statement in the file with the annotation , otherwise class_switcher will not find sub-classes outside of this and the generated code will throw runtime errors if provided with these unknown sub-classes.
+* When annotating a base class all of its sub-classes must be in the same file as or included via the part statement in the file with the annotation , otherwise class_switcher will not find sub-classes outside this and the generated code will throw runtime errors if provided with these unknown sub-classes.